maslovakate/AWS-DE-Certification/README.md

 Text-based format that represents data in a tabular form where each line corresponds to a row and values within a row are separated by commas.

 When to Use:
-- For small to medium datasets.
+- For small to medium datasets;
-- For data interchange between systems with different technologies.
+- For data interchange between systems with different technologies;
-- For human-readable and editable data storage.
+- For human-readable and editable data storage;
 - Importing/Exporting data from databases or spreadsheets.

 Systems: Databases (SQL-based), Excel, Pandas in Python, R, many ETL tools.